 The most entertaining of them is the nightly magical music and light water show called the Lake of Dreams.

-Show highlights include a lighted 40 foot tall waterfall, swaying puppets, and a giant head that’s 23 feet tall – all illuminated by roughly 5,000 lights that are underwater, above water, and tucked in the crevices of the mountain adjoining the lake.
+The show is hard to define, other than to say it’s a combination of light show and artistic performance.
+There are swaying puppets, statues, and a giant head that’s 23 feet tall – all illuminated by roughly 5,000 lights that are underwater, above water, and tucked in the crevices of the mountain adjoining the lake.

 The first show begins at dusk every night of the week.
 And since dusk changes year round, the start time will change constantly.
 There is not a posted, exact starting time.